robbiemparks/robbiemparks.github.io/_pages/about.md

   - /about.html
 ---

-Robbie Parks is an environmental epidemiologist.
-He is primarily interested in understanding the impact that climate, weather, and air pollution can have on mortality, nutrition and disease outcomes.
+I am an environmental epidemiologist.
+I am primarily interested in understanding the impact that climate, weather, and air pollution can have on mortality, nutrition and disease outcomes.
+I am also interested in developing new statistical methods relevant to these interests.

 While at the Earth Institute and the IRI, he will contribute to <a href='https://worldprojects.columbia.edu/content/actoday'>ACToday </a>, a Columbia World Project.
 He will focus on modelling how climate variability affects undernutrition in vulnerable groups.